shib0li/Scalable-GPRN/README.md

 ## Updates on Dec 20th 2022

-* Since the previous implemnetation was based on TF1.x which is far from out dated.
+* Since the previous implemnetation was based on TF1.x which is far from outdated.
 I provide a light implementation wiht PyTorch.
 I have tested it with the latest PyTorch 1.13.1
 * In this version, I only provide one Heat equation example, the inputs are  3 dimensional and the outputs are the solutions on a 64 by 64 mesh which is 4096 dimensional.
 I will provide more examples and test on the previous dataset later
 * Calculation of the predictive probability is not inlcuded, but sample from the posteriors are provided.
 You need to install the Tensorly to support the factorized sampling with structured Kronecker posteriors
 * Fix the known issue when compute the trace term of the expectations over the log likelihood.